satoki/ctf_writeups/Thor_2021_CTF/How_to_read_read_without_read/README.md

-# How to read read without read:Web:pts
+# How to read read without read:Web:630pts
 Can you bypass their WAF 😉 they are so confident about it.
 [Click here](https://ch2.sbug.se/)